SIP Trunks / VoIP Providers / VoIP Gateways

 - Specify how calls to the main number should be routed.
 The routing configured here will be for calls matching the main number.

 - If you have DID numbers, you will need to specify these in the DIDs tab.
 Click on the “DIDs” tab and add the DID numbers associated with this account.
-An Inbound Rule will be created for each DID and linked to the operator extension.
-You can change this later from the “Inbound Rules” node.
+The DID will be created and linked to the operator extension.
+You can change this later from the “Inbound Rules” node by adding an inbound rule for the DID and routing to the desired destination.

 - In the Caller ID tab, add the caller ID you wish to have appear on outbound calls.